jaromir-sukuba/nvm/readme.md

 ![Block diagram](/media/block.png?raw=true)
 It's basically done to fit the requirements above, with a few spicy parts I added for extra fun.
 Input from either input connection is selected via input multiplexor.
 There is also third input, to be discussed later.
 This MUX passes selected channel to low noise amplifier (LNA) to be amplified and then routed via another MUX into next, main amplifier.
 Output of the amplifier is brought to ADC.
 This ADC has nominal 10V input range, so that basic range with LNA is 10mV (10mV x 1000 = 10V).
 In order to have even more sensitive ranges, main amplifier has option to switch to x1 (pass-through), x10 and x100 gain, combined into additional 1mV and 100uV ranges.
 When LNA is bypassed, input signal is brought directly to main amplifier, allowing for 10V, 1V and 100mV ranges, seamlessly covering 100uV to 10V input range.
 That would make nanovoltmeter already, but I added two more blocks - first is easy, low-pass filter (also known as LPF) to cut down noise, especially on sensitive ranges.
 Another one is auto-calibration block, which serves to decide gain of both amplifiers.
 In ideal case, the meter needs only to know its onboard 7V reference voltage and can derive lower ranges automatically without calibration/adjustment and keep it precise after resistors in dividers and amplifiers drift due to age or temperature.
-Whole upper portion of the circuit is held behing isolation barrier in order to keep input terminals separated from power supply potential - either external DC or mains voltage.
+Whole upper portion of the circuit is held behind isolation barrier in order to keep input terminals separated from power supply potential - either external DC or mains voltage.
 Bottom portion is consisting mainly from PSU circuit and digital circuitry, including user IO and communication channels, like ethernet and USB.
 For added fun factor I also included GPIB as low priority subproject.

 ## NVM design, part 2 - divide and conquer

 Designing such as instrument, especially on DIY base is a lot of pingponging between mechanical and eletrical design.
 I kind of could imagine how large the thing is going to be (say A4 page size as footprint) and I knew I had to cram everything inside.
-Optiong for larger enclosure would give me much more freedom and other benefits (like easier dissipation of device heat, helping to fight with TEMF), but would be impractically large.
+Choosing for larger enclosure would give me much more freedom and other benefits (like easier dissipation of device heat, helping to fight with TEMF), but would be impractically large.
 Finding appropriate enclosure wasn't easy - at first I thought of using G756 I used before in my [DIY SMU](https://github.com/jaromir-sukuba/J-SMU), but I preferred metal enclosures here - because of shielding of electrical interference, and with steel enclosure even a bit of magnetic interference.
 Metal also helps with heat dissipation.
 Finally I settled down on 1EP802825 from Modushop.
 That was the right time to take a look at electrical domain.
 The Earthy and floating parts (separated by isolation barrier) have to be physically separated in sub-enclosures (that calls for two PCBs as minimum) and in order to have easier debugging and modifications of the circuit, I decided to separate the floating part into two PCBs.
 One would hold FPGA control, reference and ADC, another one would consist of both amplifiers and ACAL circuits.
 Since the enclosure is 80mm tall, there is no problem to stack at least two PCBs on top of each other, via pinheaders and metric spacers.
 So, two PCBs for floating part, one for earthy part, but the backside connectors have to be mounted somehow - here I added another PCB and front panel pushbuttons also needed PCB for mechanical reasons, that resulted in total count of 5 PCBs.
 I named the PCBs with human names and gave them functionality: